 If the hearing was held by the RHD, the determination whether to grant a review, and if the review is granted, the review itself, will be made by the Associate Director of Residence Life.
 If the hearing was held by the Associate Director, the determination whether to grant a review, and if the review is granted, the review itself, will be made by the Director of Student Affairs.
-If the hearing was held by the Director of Student Affairs, the determination whether to grant a review, and if the review is granted, the review itself will be made by the Executive Director of Student Affairs.
+If the hearing was held by the Director of Student Affairs.
+If the hearing was held by the Director of Student Affairs, the determination whether to grant a review, and if the review is granted, the review is granted, the review is granted, the review is granted.